Skip to main content

 Panamax Bulker: A Panamax Bulker has a size range between 50,000 and 99,999 DWT.
 These vessels are typically 82,000 DWT.
 They are mid-size for the dry bulk sector and can pass through the Panama Canal.
 A minority of Panamax BC are fitted with cranes for loading and discharging.

 Panamax Container: A Panamax Container has a size range between 3,000 and 5,999 TEU.
-These vessels have a beam less than 32.3 meaning they can transit the Panama Canal.
+These vessels have a beam less than 32.3 meaning they can transit the original Panama Canal.
 These are classed as midsize cargo ships.

 Panamax Tanker: A Panamax Tanker has a size range between 55,000 and 84,999 DWT, with the average size currently being in the region of 75,000 DWT.
 Panamax Tankers used to be the widest beam vessel able to transit the Panama Canal.
 However, the recent widening of the canal means the fleet is diversifying and no longer restricted by its maximum beam.
 Panamax Tankers carry crude oil whilst LR1 vessels carry clean products.
 The only difference being LR1 vessels have coated cargo tanks.